APLMOOC/APLMOOC/docs/course/ch5/part1.md

 SAD_EMOTICONS ← '):' ':c' ']:' ')-:' 'D:' '>:(' ':/' ':x' ':|'
 ```

-The symbol ∪ acts *dyadically* as Set Union.
+The symbol ``∪`` acts *dyadically* as Set Union.

 ```apl
        HAPPY_EMOTICONS ∪ SAD_EMOTICONS
 :) :-) :D :] :o) 8) :3 c: :x ): :c ]: )-: D: >:( :/ :|
 ```

-Notice how the element ‘:x’ only appears once, where it would appear twice if we were to use the dyadic catenate , operator introduced in Chapter 2.
+Notice how the element ``:x`` only appears once, where it would appear twice if we were to use the dyadic catenate ``,`` operator introduced in Chapter 2.

 ```apl
        HAPPY_EMOTICONS , SAD_EMOTICONS
 :) :-) :D :] :o) 8) :3 c: :x ): :c ]: )-: D: :x >:( :/ :|
 ```

-Similarly, the symbol ∩ acts dyadically as the Set Intersection operation.
+Similarly, the symbol ``∩`` acts dyadically as the Set Intersection operation.

 ```apl
        HAPPY_EMOTICONS ∩ SAD_EMOTICONS
 :x
 ```

-The symbol ~, which monadically refers to boolean NOT, is dyadically the Set Difference operation.
+The symbol ``~``, which monadically refers to boolean NOT, is dyadically the Set Difference operation.

 ```apl
        HAPPY_EMOTICONS ~ SAD_EMOTICONS